lwade/eucalyptus-playbook/README.md

-## THIS IS DEPRECATED.
-Please see eucalyptus/ansible-playbooks
+## THIS REPO IS DEPRECATED.
+PLEASE SEE EUCALYPTUS/ANSIBLE-PLAYBOOKS.

 This is a placeholder for Eucalyptus Ansible playbooks.
 Work in progress! :) Requires Ansible 0.9+ for the ec2 module, suggest using the devel branch of ansible from github.